 A crypto exchange that primarily utilizes cold wallets such as Phemex, is in theory safer as funds and keys are not accessible through the internet.

 Phemex assigns each user their own cold wallet deposit address, these are then periodically gathered and stored in the company’s multi-signature cold wallet through offline signature.
 In this way, we keep the funds used and stored on the Phemex platform safe from outside attacks.
 One downside is that accessing these funds takes a little longer than platforms that use hot wallets.
 However, we believe that security and assurance that your funds are safe are worth a little wait.

-Because of this, we suggest that users keep both a hot and cold wallet.
+Users should keep both a hot and a cold wallet.
 A cold wallet should be used for storing larger amounts of crypto.
-These are long term investments – ie coins that you intend to hold on to for a while and not spend.
+These are long term investments i.e., coins that you intend to hold on to for a while and not spend.
 A hot wallet is useful to store a more limited sum, only containing what you have near-future plans to spend or use online for trading or exchanging.

 Make sure that you do research into whichever wallet is going to work best for you.
 Maintaining secure practices with your keys is going to be the best way to protect yourself from malicious losses.
 Just like you keep your pin and passwords private, the same also goes for the keys to your wallet.
 Cryptocurrency isn’t as regulated nor as controlled as fiat currency, the onus is more on you to keep yourself safe.